three-horizon/SAP-GitHub-Integration-Playbook/docs/3-setup-guide/installing-abapgit.md

 10. Select **Package** from the dropdown menu
 11. Enter `$ABAPGIT` as the package name (or use your own naming convention)
 12. Click **Create**

-   [SCREENSHOT: SE80 Object Navigator screen showing package creation with "$ABAPGIT" entered in the package field and Create button highlighted]

 13. In the package properties dialog:
     - Enter a meaningful description: "abapGit Development Package"